thomasaarholt/prism-em.github.io/installation.md

 ### Enabling Double Precision
 The default behavior for *Prismatic* is to use single precision (type float).
 You can use double precision instead by setting `PRISMATIC_ENABLE_DOUBLE_PRECISION=1`.
 Note that as of this writing double precision operations are ~4x slower on the GPU, and by every test I have done the precision difference is entirely unnoticeable.
 However, I leave it as an option .
 If you find a case where using double precision is impactful, I would be very interested to hear about it.

-## Using *Prismatic* from the command line

-*Prismatic* contains a command line tool, `prismatic`, that can be used to run simulations from within a terminal, bash script, etc. Building it requires the CMake variable `PRISM_ENABLE_CLI=1` at compilation time, which is the default behavior.

 <a name ="cmake-options"></a>
 ## List of Prismatic CMake options